 The commission applies its compliance and enforcement tools to assist or enforce compliance with regulatory obligations.
-In the most severe instance or repeated serious instances of non-compliance, the commission may proceed to revoke a licence or accreditation or deregister an exemption holder.

 The commission applies the compliance and enforcement options pyramid model to its compliance and enforcement approach.
 The pyramid indicates the escalation of the compliance and enforcement response (from the bottom to the top) as well the indicative frequency of each form of compliance or enforcement action (by reference to the breadth of each layer).